Digital Will: How to Protect your Online Presence

 When in doubt, your online digital accounts are assets.
 It’s up to you to determine whether you own those assets, if the platform allows you to nominate someone to take over the account or if you’re allowed to pass it on after you pass away.

-While they may not feel like an asset because they aren’t physical, including them in a digital will with clear instructions can help ease the burden on your loved ones during an emotional time.
-Learn more about how to start making your online will.
+While they may not feel like an asset because they aren’t physical, including them in a digital Will with clear instructions can help ease the burden on your loved ones during an emotional time.
+Learn more about how to start making your online Will.

 Disclaimer: The content of this blog is intended to provide a general guide to the subject matter.
 This blog should not be relied upon as legal, financial, accounting or tax advice.